-I can think of a couple of brands (pregnancy tests, toilet cleaner – yeuch!), but it’s interesting that creative companies are so enamoured with it.
+I can think of a couple of brands (pregnancy tests, toilet cleaner – yeuch!), but it’s interesting that creative companies are so enamored with it.

 Try this experiment: think of an animal, any animal.
 Put the word ‘blue’ in front of it.
 Bang it in a search engine.

-I bet there’s a company or organisation called that.
+I bet there’s a company or organization called that.
 They’ll probably call themselves unconventional, if they’re conventional enough to have an ‘about us’ page.

 Animals are everywhere, especially fish and monkeys (137 companies).
-If you’re not naming a craft beer after an animal, you’re probably naming a digital marketing agency.
+If you’re not naming a craft beer after an animal, you’re probably naming a digital agency or web designing company.

-It will probably have an unusual colour associated with it, too.
+It will probably have an unusual color associated with it, too.

 I think animals are used for a few different reasons.
 Firstly, it’s the human qualities that we’ve associated with them: monkeys that are cheeky/intelligent, foxes that are crafty, cats that are cool, fish that are…er, slimy?
 It’s an attempt at that there ‘psychology’ business again.

-The second is again – like colours – an attempt to appear a bit ‘edgy’.
+The second is again – like colors – an attempt to appear a bit ‘edgy’.
 Surreal, nonsensical, whimsical.
 Because creative people are like that, apparently.

 And all successful business people know that Dali was great at hitting conversion targets.

-It also could betray a lack of ideas: as animals have relatively neutral associations – at least compared to some words – using an animal could be seen as a safe bet.
-But if you combine it with a colour, that means you’re bit of a loose cannon, a rogue or scamp…
+It could also betray a lack of ideas: as animals have relatively neutral associations – at least compared to some words – using an animal could be seen as a safe bet.
+But if you combine it with a color, that means you’re bit of a loose cannon, a rogue or scamp…

 Finally, it should make your name memorable, at least if you pick an unusual animal.
 I wouldn’t recommend ‘<Something>-Fish’.
 Your potential clients might get confused with you – The Polka-Dot Fish Group – with your bitter web design company rival: Pin-Stripe Fish Inc.